margaret-jihua/national-flag-game/README.md

 1. Set up Intro page layout and play button
 2. Set up quiz by displaying a random flag, randomly choose 3 other countries, place them into options
-3. click play button to display the quiz
+3. Click play button to display the quiz
 4. Set up a result window to display Correct/Wrong, show some info of the flag country, and a close button to go to next quiz
 5. Set up status bar to display hearts, scroes and restart
 6. Add functionality of status bar
+7. Show gameover when player loose all five hearts

 ## Open Source API